awsdocs/amazon-rekognition-developer-guide/doc_source/API_TrainingDataResult.md

 # TrainingDataResult<a name="API_TrainingDataResult"></a>

-A Sagemaker Groundtruth format manifest file that represents the dataset used for training\.
+Sagemaker Groundtruth format manifest files for the input, output and validation datasets that are used and created during testing\.

 ## Contents<a name="API_TrainingDataResult_Contents"></a>